Non-Resident under Income Tax Act, 1961

 -

-Investment in real estate covering construction of residential and commercial premises including business centers and offices.
+Participation in real estate activities covering the construction of residential and commercial premises, including business centers and offices.

 -